innovationOUtside/tm129-robotics2020/content/05_Robot_Lab/Section_00_02.md

 %load_ext nbev3devsim
 ```

-# 2 The RobotLab sensors
+# 2 The RoboLab sensors

-In most of the activities we have completed to date, we have relied in the light sensor to provide sensory input to the robot control programme.
+In most of the activities we have completed to date, we have relied in the light sensor to provide sensory input to the robot control program.

 In this notebook, we will review some of the other sensors that are available to us, including a ultrasonic distance sensor, a direction revealing gyroscope and tachometer "sensor" readings that are reported by the motors.

-## 2.1 Available Sensors
+## 2.1 Available sensors

 Recall from previous activities that the simulated robot is configured with a variety of sensors, including two downward facing light sensors, an ultrasonic sensor and a gyroscope (gyro).